section 80e

-In this post, we will discuss the deductions under Section 80E of the Income Tax Act.
+This post will discuss the deductions under Section 80E of the Income Tax Act- interest on the educational loan.

 What is Section 80E?